 - Emphasizes informatics, evidence-based nursing practice, social justice and cross-cultural mission-based care

-More than 800 hours of clinical experience includes:
+More than 700 hours of clinical experience including:

-- Diverse clinical experiences in a variety of rural hospitals, medical centers and community-based health settings
+- Diverse clinical experiences in both rural and urban hospitals, medical centers and community-based health settings